SJ-Coding-Club/2020-2021-Competition-Timeline/README.md

 # Getting Started
-If you're new to contests, here are some great, hands-on platforms you can use 24/7 to get you started!
+If you're new to contests, here are some great hands-on platforms you can use 24/7 to get you started!
 They've definitely helped me a lot.

 ### Programming Practice